 After dinner, we checked out one of the casinos, decorated black and gold with giant coloured poker chips from floor to ceiling in various corners of the room.

 We ordered drinks and sat at a table.
-I was hoping on gaining a bit beginners luck but with each bet I made, I lost.
+I was hoping on gaining a bit of beginners luck but with each bet I made, I lost.
 So much for that!
 Within an hour, my casino money was gone and I was not in a rush to lose any more!
-C on the other hand was having a whale of a time!
-At one point he was about 3k (ZAR) up!
-However, having decided not to quit while he was ahead, he eventually left even.

 The next morning, bright and early like excited children we packed our swim gear and towels and headed straight for the water park after breakfast.

 We sunbathed for a little, swam in the lagoon, then headed up the stone steps to the water slides.
 The stairs seemed endless, and there were a group of giggling children who had already lapped us about 3 times by the time we finally reached the top.

 We stopped for a snack, then headed up to one of the much quieter pools in the afternoon where C’s parents had been hiding away.
 We sunbathed until I felt light headed, then we casually lapped the pool and ordered frozen daiquiris to cool off with.